openlibraryenvironment/gokb-info/docs/documentation/create-and-edit-provider.en.md

   linked to the provider.The platform is defined by:
   * **Name:** The platform name.
 If the provider's platform does not have an official name, you can enter the provider's name or the URL itself here.
   * **URL:** The URL of the platform.
-+ **Curatory groups:** Your selected curator group that will be responsible for maintaining the package will be added automatically
++ **Curatory groups:** Your selected curatory group that will be responsible for maintaining the package will be added automatically.
 + **Contacts:**  E-Mail address of a provider contact such as technical support.

 Once you have added all provider data, select the "Create" or "Update" button at the bottom right.